 "I'm hoping to use these skills to either work as a research technician, or apply for a PhD.
 QMUL has helped by providing access to these facilities, which are not widely available in universities."

 "While completing my BSc Geography degree at Queen Mary I went on a fieldtrip to the Florida Everglades.
 My coursework involved looking at management techniques within the UK and, specifically, managed realignment.
-This was a topic that really interested me and so I spoke to the School’s Dr Kate Spencer – who is a specialist in this area – about investigating this further at MSc level.
-The way the programme is structured meant I could take this specialism in a direction of my own choosing too, which was great, and really get involved.
-I also knew that having a postgraduate qualification to enter the jobs market in the environmental sector would be very beneficial and help me stand out from the crowd."
+This was a topic that really interested me and so I spoke to one of the lecturers in the School about investigating this further at MSc level.
+The way the programme is structured meant I could take this specialism in a direction of my own choosing too, which was great.
+I also knew that having a postgraduate qualification to enter the jobs market in the environmental sector would be very beneficial and help me stand out from the crowd.

-"After completing my MSc I worked as a laboratory manager for two years - a position I definitely wouldn't have got if I didn't have an MSc.
-I then applied for a PhD, again, something that definitely required masters-level study."
+"After completing my MSc I worked as a laboratory manager - a position I definitely wouldn't have got if I didn't have an MSc.
+I then applied for a PhD, again, something that definitely required masters level study.

 "Doing an MSc is great if you know you would like to stay in environmental science but have not yet pinned down exactly what you want to do.
 It gives you a year to explore different options and decide what areas really interest you, and at the same time you are learning new skills to add to the CV."